-To improve cash management, cash received by the Center is pooled.
+To improve cash management, cash received by the Educational Service Center is pooled.
 Monies for all funds are maintained in the pool.
-Individual fund integrity is maintained through Center records.
+Individual fund integrity is maintained through Educational Service Center records.
 Interest in the pool is presented as "Equity in Pooled Cash and Cash Equivalents".

-During fiscal year 2016, investments included nonnegotiable certificates of deposit and STAR Ohio.
+During fiscal year 2017, investments included nonnegotiable certificates of deposit and STAR Ohio.
 Nonnegotiable certificates of deposit are reported at cost.
 STAR Ohio is an investment pool, managed by the State Treasurer's Office, which allows governments within the State to pool their funds for investment purposes.
-STAR Ohio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-Investments in STAR Ohio are valued at STAR Ohio's net asset value per share, which is the price the investment could be sold for on June 30, 2016.
+STAR Ohio is not registered with the SEC as an investment company but has adopted Governmental Accounting Standards Board (GASB) Statement No. 79, "Certain External Investment Pools and Pool Participants".
+The Educational Service Center measures the investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
+The NAV per share is calculated on an amortized cost basis that provides a NAV per share that approximates fair value.